 Location: 60 Mahidol Rd, Su Thep, Amphoe Mueang Chiang Mai, Chang Wat Chiang Mai 50200

 The airport of Thailand airports is located at a distance of 21 km from the Surat Thani city center.
 It has a single runway and one large terminal which caters to both domestic and international flights.
 Other than the commercial base, it also caters to the military and is an active RTAF base.
 The commute is easy with private taxis and shared minivans.

 Bus transfers are also available near the Arrivals exit for Surat Thani city, Koh Samui, Koh Phangan, Krabi, Phang Nga and Phuket.
 This is one of the most active Thailand airports near PhuketThere are a few duty-free shops along with souvenir stores.
 There are also two cafes where with the food you can find wifi.
 And for all the book lovers, there is a mini library too!

 Location: 73, Hua Toei, Amphoe Phunphin, Chang Wat Surat Thani 84130

 11. Udon Thani International Airport (UTH)

 Udon Thani International Airport has been named after the district it is located in.
 The Udon Thani Province is a part of Thailand’s northeast region.
-This international airports in Thailand currently offers flights to the capital, Bangkok.
-It also recieves flights from Loei and Chiang Mai.
+These international airports in Thailand currently offer flights to the capital, Bangkok.
+It also receives flights from Loei and Chiang Mai.